-Our vision is to create a Global Sustainable Energy Market – that is a free market for energy which does not interfere with nature’s inherent ability to sustain life.
+Our vision is to have a Sustainable Energy System in Canada – a nationally connected energy system which does not interfere with nature’s inherent ability to sustain life.

-This vision requires every individual in the world to become energy sustainable.
+This vision requires every Canadian to become sustainable in their own way.
 You can do your part by following the three action steps described below: